 The problem with lack of transparency is not always about lack of information, but sometimes it is capacity to interpret information.
 There is, therefore, need to undertake capacity building of Government, Parliament and other stakeholders to understand the mining processes - contract negotiation, licensing, fees, exploration, mine development, mining, mineral processing, marketing, mining taxation, mining cost structures, value chains, profit-shifting mechanisms (transfer pricing, re-invoicing and thin capitalisation).
 Institutional capacity to define resources is also important so that the Government negotiates contracts from an informed point of view.
 Needless to say, negotiating skills on the part of government officials need to be enhanced in order for government to negotiate winning contracts.
-All stakeholders need to be disclosed and stakeholders need to appreciate the minimum requirements so they can do proactive disclosure.
+All stakeholders need to be educated about the right to withhold some information - it is not all information that should be disclosed and stakeholders need to appreciate the minimum requirements so they can do proactive disclosure.